stratosphereips/NetSecGame/docs/index.md

         blocked_ips: {}
         known_blocks: {}

-env: # Environment configuraion
+env: # Environment configuration
   scenario: 'two_networks_tiny' # use the smallest topology for this example
   use_global_defender: False # Do not use global SIEM Defender
   use_dynamic_addresses: False # Do not randomize IP addresses
   use_firewall: True # Use firewall
   save_trajectories: False # Do not store trajectories
-  required_players: 1 # Minimal amount of agents requiered to start the game
+  required_players: 1 # Minimal number of agents required to start the game
   rewards: # Configurable reward function
     success: 100
     step: -1